MBS Logo

 Special features Flagship Courses, 2 electives, expert business knowledge courses, optional German courses, MBA Career Accelerator Program, Leadership Week, Start-up Week, Business Simulation Week, business projects, networking opportunities, career coaching and workshops, company visits and company presentations Option to specialize, fast-track MBA possible, electives such as language courses and networking events, event and training offers Research-oriented project, practical-based project, own project, electives, optional study week abroad

-Do you want to find out what the difference is between a Master of Arts and a Master of Science?
+Do you want to find out exactly what the difference is between a traditional Master's degree and an MBA?

 For more information on this topic, please visit our dedicated page.